UN Women's Office for India, Bhutan, Maldives and Sri Lanka

 - Promoting Leadership and Participation: Women are underrepresented as voters, as well as in leading positions, whether in elected offices, civil services, the private sector or academia.
 This occurs despite their proven abilities as leaders and agents of change, and their right to participate equally in democratic governance.
 UN Women advocates for greater participation of women in politics and decision-making.
 By working with 67,000 elected women leaders in five states, UN Women was able to ensure that more women participated in local village councils.

 - National Planning and Budgeting: National plans, policies, institutions and budgets are where governments begin to translate commitments to women into practical progress towards gender equality.
 Too often, however, they overlook measures to ensure that public services respond to women’s needs and priorities.
-UN Women works with economists, planners, government officials, bankers and the Indian Planning Commission to ensure that policies and budgets reflect the needs of women across the country.
+UN Women works with economists, planners, government officials, bankers and planning bodies such as NITI Aayog to ensure that policies and budgets reflect the needs of women across the country.

 - Economic Empowerment: Women make enormous contributions to economies, whether in businesses, on farms, as entrepreneurs or employees, or by doing unpaid care work at home.But they also remain disproportionately affected by poverty, discrimination and exploitation.Many innovations with women farmers, women workers at home, rural entrepreneurs, former women scavengers are re-defining women’s participation in the economy.
 UN Women sees greater land and property rights as essential ingredients for long term change.

 In India, UN Women builds on a strong foundation, working closely with the Government of India and civil society to set national standards for achieving gender equality.
 In Bhutan, Maldives and Sri Lanka, UN Women works through the United Nations to ensure that women become equal partners in development.